PoCInnovation/Workshops/ai/Predict_house_price/1.Predict_House_Price/README.md

-## Predict House Price :houses:
+## Predict House Price 🏘️

 Predicting Boston Home Prices.
 You will:
 - Use pandas
 - Use Scikit-learn
-- Analyze datas
+- Analyze data
 - Make predictions

 ## What is Jupyter Notebook 📖